dkress59/notification-system/src/components/notify-modal/readme.md

 ### `dismiss() => Promise<void>`

-Dismisses the modal entirely from the DOM
+Entirely dismisses the modal from the DOM

 #### Returns